 - If you have any Firewalls or other Security Programs on the computer, please consider disabling these temporarily during the testing.

 - Make sure there are no other devices connected to your router by either an Ethernet cable or WiFi while you perform the testing as their activity will impact your results.

-Step 3) Perform the speed test - Then do a speed test to the servers listed below at different times throughout the day (Morning, Midday, & Evening).
+Test from: https://voyager.nz/speedtest and follow the instructions on that page to perform a speed test to the servers listed below at different times throughout the day (Morning, Midday, & Evening).

 Please test to these servers:

 - Spark Auckland

 Step 4) Check your results - Please take a screenshot of each result or just write down the latency (Ping), Upload (Mbps) and Download (Mbps) results.

 Example result for a 200/20 Fibre (UFB) connection: